-- Always secure children younger than twelve years of age and under 5 ft (1.50 m) tall in suitable child restraint systems. - Child restraint systems should preferably be installed on the rear seats. - If you secure a child in a rearward-facing child restraint system, always do so on a suitable rear seat.
-The front-passenger front air bag cannot be deactivated. - Be sure to observe the instructions and safety notes on "Children in the vehicle" (▷ page 47) and "Child restraint system on the front-passenger seat" (▷ page 51) in addition to the child restraint system manufacturer's installation instructions.
+- Always secure children under twelve years of age and less than 5 ft (1.50 m) tall in suitable child restraint systems. - Child restraint systems should be installed on the rear seats. - Always secure a child in a rearward-facing child restraint system on a suitable rear seat.
+The front-passenger front air bag cannot be deactivated. - Always observe the instructions and safety notes on "Children in the vehicle" (▷ page 48) and on the "Child restraint system on the front-passenger seat" (▷ page 51) in addition to the child restraint system manufacturer's installation and operating instructions.